radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 told that the name is missing.

-This test will fail at the moment when we run it because we're _always_ creating projects in the `create` action:
+This test will fail at the moment when we run it because we're _always_ creating projects in the `create` action, regardless of whether or not the project's parameters are valid or not:

 ```ruby
 def create